System Design Interview Prep for Indian Engineers

 - When User B comes online, their client pulls all undelivered messages

-- Delivery status is updated to "delivered"
+- Delivery status updates to "delivered"

 - Maintain a presence service using Redis: